SwedbankPay/developer.swedbankpay.com/payments/swish/redirect.md

 ## Introduction

 * When the payer starts the purchase process, you make a `POST` request towards Swedbank Pay with the collected Purchase information.
 This will generate a payment object with a unique `paymentID`.
 You either receive a Redirect URL to a hosted page or a JavaScript source in response.
-* You need to [redirect][redirect] the payer to the Redirect payment page or embed the script source on you site to create a [Hosted View][hosted-view] in an iFrame;
-  where she is prompted to enter the Swish registered mobile number.
+* You need to [redirect][redirect] the payer to the Redirect payment page or embed the script source on you site to create a [Hosted View][hosted-view] in an iFrame; where she is prompted to enter the Swish registered mobile number.
   This triggers the initiation of a sales transaction.
 * Swedbank Pay handles the dialogue with Swish and the consumer confirms the purchase in the Swish app.
 * Swedbank Pay will redirect the payer's browser to - or display directly in the iFrame - one of two specified URLs, depending on whether the payment session is followed through completely or cancelled beforehand.
 Please note that both a successful and rejected payment reach completion, in contrast to a cancelled payment.
 * If CallbackURL is set you will receive a payment callback when the Swish dialogue is completed.
 You need to do a `GET` request, containing the `paymentID` generated in the first step, to receive the state of the transaction.

 ## Screenshots

 The consumer/end-user is redirected to Swedbank Pay hosted pages and prompted to insert her phone number to initiate the sales transaction.

-![Consumer paying with Swish using PayEx] [swish-redirect-image]{:width="467px" height="364px"}
+![Consumer paying with Swish using Swedbank Pay] [swish-redirect-image]{:width="467px" height="364px"}

 ## API Requests